wireless-broadband-alliance/wba-openroaming-portal/README.md

     To prevent bots.

 12. `PAGE_TITLE`: The title displayed on the webpage.
-13. `CUSTOMER_LOGO_ENABLED` Shows the customer logo on the landing page.
+13. `CUSTOMER_LOGO_ENABLED`: Shows the customer logo on the landing page.
-14. `CUSTOMER_LOGO`: The resource path or URL to the customer's logo image.
+14. `CUSTOMER_LOGO`: The resource path or URL to the customer logo image.
 15. `OPENROAMING_LOGO`: The resource path or URL to the OpenRoaming logo image.
 16. . `WALLPAPER_IMAGE`: The resource path or URL to the wallpaper image.
 17. `WELCOME_TEXT`: The welcome text displayed on the user interface.